loda-lang/loda-programs/README.md

 ## Language

-The LODA language is an assembly language with a very small set of instructions.
-It supports an unbounded set of memory cells storing natural numbers, operations for adding, subtracting and setting the content of memory cells, as well as a loop based on a lexicographical order descent on memory regions.
+The LODA language is an assembly language with a small set of instructions.
+It supports an unbounded set of memory cells storing natural numbers, arithmetic operations and a loop based on a lexicographical order descent on memory regions.

 __Memory:__ Programs operate on memory consisting of an unbounded sequence of memory cells `$0`,`$1`,`$2`,... each storing a natural number.
 There are three types of operands supported: